-For expedited grievances, University of Maryland Health Partners will make reasonable efforts to provide oral notice of the grievance decision and will follow the oral notice with written notification.
+For expedited grievances, CareFirst BlueCross BlueShield Community Health Plan Maryland will make reasonable efforts to provide oral notice of the grievance decision and will follow the oral notice with written notification.
 Members are advised in writing of the outcome of the investigation of all grievances within the specified processing timeframe.
 The Notice of Resolution includes the decision reached, the reasons for the decision, and the telephone number and address where the member can speak with someone regarding the decision.
 The notice also tells members how to ask the State to review our decision and to obtain information on filing a request for a State Fair Hearing, if applicable.